Vestre Picnic Table Stokke Learning Tower Svane Stool T.H. Marthinsen Gourmet Cutlery

 What does it take to get children involved in cooking?

 Join In brings the child into the cooking process by inviting them up to counter height.
-The piece of furniture has its own work surface, allowing the child to cook at the kitchen counter, but they are not restricted to standing in one fixed spot.
+It has its own work surface, so the child can cook at the kitchen counter without being restricted to one fixed spot.

 Close up of child in learning tower